 a.
-Enter the HCPCS/CPT (procedure) code with the appropriate modifier (if applicable) of the equipment or service being requested.
+Enter the HCPCS/CPT (procedure) code with the appropriate modifier (if applicable) of the equipment or service requested.

 Description of services, durable medical equipment, or supplies a.
+Enter the best estimate of the timeframe and the beneficiary will have the requested equipment or service.

 Enter the description of the requested equipment or service as listed in the HCPCS/CPT Coding Manual.